This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 2:

-In a 16-ounce mason jar, add the maple syrup, cinnamon, ginger, and cloves.
 When the tea is done brewing, remove the tea bags and pour the strongly brewed tea into the mason jar with the syrup and spices.

 Step 3:

-Iced Chai Latte Variation
+Iced Chai Latte Recipe FAQs

 Store the leftover concentrate in an airtight container in the fridge for up to 5 days.
-This recipe yields approximately five servings as written, but it can be easily doubled or tripled if needed.
+This recipe yields approximately 4-5 servings as written, but it can be easily doubled or tripled if needed.

 Which type of tea works best for chai lattes?

-I use a black tea (English breakfast or Darjeeling) for this recipe, rather than a chai tea bag, so that the tea flavor won’t compete with the added spices.
+Use black tea (English breakfast or Darjeeling) for this recipe, rather than a chai tea bag, so that the tea flavor won’t compete with the added spices.
 If you want to use a masala chai or other spiced tea, you may want to cut back dramatically on the spices in this recipe so your latte doesn’t become overwhelmingly spicy.

 Do chai lattes contain caffeine?

 Yes, this drink does contain some caffeine if you use black tea.
-Use a deaf tea or herbal tea if you’d prefer a non-caffeinated drink.
+Use a decaf tea or herbal tea if you’d prefer a non-caffeinated drink.
 Or you can use extra milk as the base instead of tea.

 Can I make this in a blender?

-Iced Chai Latte Recipe
+Iced Chai Latte Recipe (Easy Concentrate!)

-4.94 from 29 votes
+4.95 from 36 votes

 prep10 mins cook0 mins total10 mins